WordPress: Mobile applications

-Phone apps for WordPress exist for WebOS, Android, iOS, Windows Phone, and BlackBerry.
-These applications, designed by Automattic, have options such as adding new blog posts and pages, commenting, moderating comments, replying to comments in addition to the ability to view the stats.
+Phone apps for WordPress exist for Android, iOS,.These applications, designed by Automattic, have options such as adding new blog posts and pages, commenting, moderating comments, replying to comments in addition to the ability to view the stats.

 Accessibility

-The WordPress Accessibility Team has worked to improve the accessibility for core WordPress as well as support a clear identification of accessible themes.
-The WordPress Accessibility Team provides continuing educational support about web accessibility and inclusive design.
 The WordPress Accessibility Coding Standards state that "All new or updated code released in WordPress must conform with the Web Content Accessibility Guidelines 2.0 at level AA."

 Other features

 WordPress also features integrated link management, a search engine–friendly, clean permalink structure; the ability to assign multiple categories to posts; and support for tagging of posts.
 Automatic filters are also included, providing standardized formatting and styling of text in posts (for example, converting regular quotes to smart quotes).
-WordPress also supports the Trackback and Pingback standards for displaying links to other sites that have themselves linked to a post or an article.
-WordPress posts can be edited in HTML, using the visual editor, or using one of a number of plugins that allow for a variety of customized editing features.
+WordPress also supports the trackback and pingback standards for displaying links to other sites that have themselves linked to a post or an article.
+WordPress posts can be edited in HTML, using the visual editor, or using one of several plugins that allow for a variety of customized editing features.

 Multi-user and multi-blogging

-Prior to version 3, WordPress supported one blog per installation, although multiple concurrent copies may be run from different directories if configured to use separate database tables.
-WordPress Multisites (previously referred to as WordPress Multi-User, WordPress MU, or WPMU) was a fork of WordPress created to allow multiple blogs to exist within one installation but is able to be administered by a centralized maintainer.
+Before version 3, WordPress supported one blog per installation, although multiple concurrent copies may be run from different directories if configured to use separate database tables.
+WordPress Multisites (previously referred to as WordPress Multi-User, WordPress MU, or WPMU) was a fork of WordPress created to allow multiple blogs to exist within one installation but can be administered by a centralized maintainer.
 WordPress MU makes it possible for those with websites to host their own blogging communities, as well as control and moderate all the blogs from a single dashboard.
 WordPress MU adds eight new data tables for each blog.

 As of the release of WordPress 3, WordPress MU has merged with WordPress.